camunda/camunda-docs/docs/components/optimize/what-is-optimize.md

 Unlike standard business intelligence tools, Optimize understands the user’s goals, and leads them through continuous process improvement.
 Optimize is purpose-built to help rapidly identify the constraints of your system.

-In the following sections, we’ll walk through the basic setup, use, and analysis of Optimize.
+In the following sections, we’ll walk through using and analyzing Optimize.